Nina LaCour: Yerba Buena (2022)

 Yerba Buena is LaCour's first book of adult fiction.
-The novel has "themes of drug and sexual abuse, death, abandonment, and purposelessness" but is ultimately the story of "two star-crossed young women navigating trauma, family, and romance".
-The New York Times reviewed the book and called it a "sensory feast".
+The novel is the story of "two star-crossed young women navigating trauma, family, and romance" and has "themes of drug and sexual abuse, death, abandonment, and purposelessness".
+The New York Times called it a "sensory feast".

 The Apartment House on Poppy Hill (2023)

 LaCour's 2023 book The Apartment House on Poppy Hill, illustrated by Sonia Albert, was shortlisted for the 2024 Lambda Literary Award for Children's Literature.